Metaform/dcsa/content/en/technical/virtual.connector.architecture.md

 The service virtualization layers in the control plane and data plane implement runtime isolation for each VPA.
 Importantly, they do not contain the concept of a tenant; the CFM orchestrator manages tenants.

 The control and data planes use the VPA as the unit of runtime isolation.
 However, the services are loosely coupled through the [Data Plane Signaling Protocol]().
-As will be detailed later, control plane and data plane deployments are typically remote and mapped by Participant Profile.
+As will be detailed later, control plane and data plane deployments are typically remote and mapped by participant profile.

 #### The Participant Profile